The Fifteenth Sunday after Pentecost

 Glory to the Father, and to the Son, and to the Holy Spirit: as it was in the beginning, is now, and will be for ever.
 Amen

-A Reading from the Book of the Revelation to St. John the Devine
+A Reading from the First Letter of St. Paul to St. Timothy[2:1-7]

 The Word of the Lord